Prachi2589/Happiness_Plans_task/README.md

 ## 🧠 Project Overview

-**Happiness Plans** is a clean, responsive landing page built to reflect the brand’s focus on mental wellness and self-care services.
+**Happiness Plans** is a clean , responsive landing page built to reflect the brand’s focus on mental wellness and self-care services.
 It features sections like a hero banner, benefits, customer testimonials, and a contact area — all aimed at delivering a professional and calming user experience.

 ## 🔧 Technologies Used